- Understanding Our Licensing System

 F/X Admin pull-down menu

-or by typing *FXPreferences in the Command line
+or type *FXPreferences in the Command line

 In the General Preferences screen, click the Licenses button to open the License Manager.